brpedromaia/docker-namenode/Readme.md

 ```
 docker create network dockerlan
-docker run -it --net=dockerlan --hostname=namenode --name=namenode brpedromaia/namenode -bash
+docker run -it --net=dockerlan --hostname=namenode --name=namenode brpedromaia/hadoop-namenode -bash
 ```

-**You would like to have a tunnel port exposed to localhost.**
+** you would like to have a tunnel port exposed to localhost.**

 ```
-docker run -itd --net=dockerlan --hostname=namenode -p 50070:50070 --name=namenode brpedromaia/namenode
+docker run -itd --net=dockerlan --hostname=namenode -p 50070:50070 --name=namenode brpedromaia/hadoop-namenode
 ```

-## Testing
+# Testing

 You can in browser: